 [User] query).
 If this is not the case, then you should manually provide a

 returnType option citing the expected GraphQL return type.
+Since it is a thin wrapper around

 Batch delegation is generally preferable over plain delegation because it eliminates the redundancy of requesting the same field across an array of parent objects.
 Even so, delegation costs can add up because there is still one subschema request made per batched field—for remote services, this may create many network requests sent to the same service.
 Consider enabling an additional layer of network-level batching with a package such as apollo-link-batch-http to consolidate requests per subschema.